 The philosophy of “you get what you pay for” is ingrained in our culture – in fact, we tend to use price as a marker of quality.
 We’re trained as consumers to judge goods and services by their price tag because usually, this form of evaluation leads us to the correct conclusion.
 In most cases, the more expensive a product or service, the more time, effort and costs went into delivering it to the consumer.

 But when it comes to legal services, consumers should tread carefully, for cost isn’t always an indicator of quality in this fast-changing sector.
-In the City, top notch law firms charge dizzying hourly rates which their clients have come to accept is “the norm”.
-Rarely do they question the cost because for sensitive issues that demand legal expertise, it doesn’t seem worth the risk.
+In the City, top notch law firms charge dizzying hourly rates which their clients have come to accept as “the norm”.
+Rarely do they question the cost, because for sensitive issues that demand legal expertise, it doesn’t seem worth the risk.

 But they aren’t.

 In fact, one of the main culprits contributing to the impossible rates charged by traditional City law firms is outlandish overheads.
 Since they operate from some of the choicest locations where rent is sky high, the consumer is passed on the cost of property.
 When you add furnishings, art collections, crystal glass tumblers for evert meeting room and a host of other amenities, those hourly rates can climb fast.

 Of course, this isn’t to say that the lawyers working hard for said firm are not of the highest quality.
 It’s just that, as consumers, we feel forced to foot the bill for the art collection if we want to receive legal advice we can trust is of a certain standard.

 As well as office space, your bill covers the cost of assistants: juniors, paralegals, legal secretaries.
 These members of staff take care of the administrative tasks: organising case files, performing legal research on current laws and cases and preparing legal briefs.